Rockwood, Pennsylvania

 Rockwood is a borough in Somerset County, Pennsylvania, United States.
 The population was 850 at the 2020 census.
 It is part of the Johnstown, Pennsylvania, Metropolitan Statistical Area, and located due north of Pennsylvania's highest peak, Mount Davis, which significantly constricts land travel routing south of the municipality.

 History

 Rockwood was initially known as Shaff's Bridge and then Mineral Point.
 Philip Wolfersberger built a house in what is now Rockwood in 1856, and he laid out the town in 1857 with Martin Meyers serving as the primary surveyor.
 John Poister built a hotel in 1860.
 1868 saw the development of a post office, Henry Werner built a tannery in 1869, and a railroad depot was built in 1871.
+J.D.
+Miller and E.D.
+Miller opened a mercantile, Miller & Bro., and in 1874 they expanded the business to take in Samuel A. Haines as a partner, forming Miller Bros. & Haines.

 Philip Stauffer Wolfersberger, a son of the above Philip Wolfersberger, was a ticket agent of the Baltimore & Ohio Railroad (B&O) and was instrumental in getting the current name of Rockwood to take hold.
 A view of Mineral Point / Rockwood appeared in a collection of photographs from along the B&O's lines that was published in book form in 1872 and digitized by the DeGolyer Library, Southern Methodist University.